lordofscripts/caesarx/docs/README.md

 The `-alpha ALPHABET` CLI option lets you specify the target language/alphabet, that is very important for your text to be properly encrypted.
 Valid values are: `english, latin, german, greek, cyrillic` where `spanish` is the same as `latin`.
 It defaults to English which is the plain ASCII A-Z without accented character support.
 I prepared a [LANGUAGES](./LANGUAGES.md) page with more details.

-The `-list` option in CaesarX lists all supported cipher variants.
+The `-list` option in CaesarX lists all supported cipher variants (not present in the `affine` application).

+The `-F` parameter tells the application that the free argument at the end (by encryption and decryption actions) is a *filename*  rather than an explicit (plain/cipher) text string. (as of v1.1) This applies only to *encode* and *decode* operations of all applications except `tabularecta`.

+To encrypt a plain text file `secret.txt` use:

+>
+> program_name {parameters} [options] -F secret.txt
+>

+the output file would be `secret_txt.EXT` where EXT is any of `cae, did, fib, bel, vig` depending on the chosen algorithm/variant.

+Similarly, to decrypt `ciphered_txt.EXT` to a plain text `plain.txt` you would use two free arguments instead of one:

+>
+> program_name {parameters} [options] -F ciphered_txt.EXT plain.txt
+>

 ### The Ciphers Explained

-As I indicated, these are ancient ciphers.
+As I indicated, these are *ancient* and XIX century ciphers.
 Even in the ancient era of Julius Caesar there was a need for encrypted communication.
 Ever since then the curious minds in the world have been fascinated by it, and brilliant minds have developed them over the centuries.

 Do you remember the famous German Enigma machine that kept the allied forces on their toes until they cracked it?
 I also implemented a modern-day Enigma library in Go, but it isn't released yet.

 Now, before further ado, read more about the ciphers supported by this library and application.
 It is up to you to put them in practice.
 Me and my family use it, and soon I will get my friends too.
 Simple solutions for modern-day problems.

 These are the ciphers supported by my application.
 Please read the appropriate document to know about their strengths, weaknesses and how they differ from other implementations.

 * Plain [Caesar](./CIPHER_CAESAR.md) cipher used by Julius Caesar, the Roman Emperor over 2000 years ago.
 * [Didimus](./CIPHER_DIDIMUS.md) cipher is a polysyllabic variation of Caesar